ltscomputingllc/faersdbstats/data/README.txt

 and a.concept_id is null
 and b.concept_id is not null;

-10. Ran generate_drug_export_for_usagi.sql again to see what remains to be mapped and the associated spontaneous report frequencies
+10. Ran generate_drug_export_for_usagi.sql again to see what remains to be mapped and the associated spontaneous report frequencies - drugs-unmapped-June2019.dsv

+11. ran the remaining drug names through the metamap

+$ cat drugs-unmapped-June2019.dsv| cut -d\| -f2 > /tmp/drugs-unmapped-June2019.txt

+# removed the header

+$ split -l 10000 drugs-unmapped-June2019.txt du-

+# went through each file and removed tab  and  characters

+# (in ZSH)
+$ for i in du-*
+./bin/metamap -G -I --JSONf 2 -R "RXNORM,ATC" --conj $i  /home/faersdbstats/data/$i.json

+12. Converted the JSON output to TSV for every file

+$ for i in du*json
+echo $i && python parse-METAMAP.py -i $i > $i.tsv